huggingface/hub-docs/docs/hub/spaces-cookie-limitations.md

    ```

 <Tip>
-When you are using the <a href="https://huggingface.co/docs/hub/spaces-sdks-streamlit" target="_blank" rel="noopener noreferrer">Streamlit SDK</a>, you don't need to worry about this because the SDK does it for you.
+When you are using the Streamlit SDK, you don't need to worry about this because the SDK does it for you.
 </Tip>